 17/64 Kitchen + Bar’s custom designed logo is multi-faceted which speaks to one of his favorite things about St Croix.
 The diversity – in faces, accents, customs, and cuisine.
 The menu also celebrates the multi-cultural dynamic of St Croix through food.

 Andrew said that even with the hiccup of Hurricane Maria, the process of doing business has been terrific after the storm.
 Department of Licensing and Consumer Affairs and Fire have all been helpful and efficient furthering the sense of community coming together on the island.

-The opening will happen soon (possibly this month) with the restaurant closed Sundays and Mondays for Kite Boarding, Mountain Biking, Scuba Diving!
+The opening will happen soon (possibly this month) They are now open as of late January 2018 with the restaurant closed Sundays and Mondays for Kite Boarding, Mountain Biking, Scuba Diving!
 You’ll find 17/64 Kitchen + Bar on Strand Street diagonally across from Crucian Gold.

 Fun Fact – The name 17/64 is derived from the longitude and latitude of the island, but it also has another meaning.
 Not far from where Hyatt grew up in Virginia, there’s an intersection of Rte 17 and I-64.
 A fun coincidence!

 Other Notable new places to grab a bite and a cocktail…

 Opened mid-year before Hurricane Maria paid us a visit, Uptown Eatery is one of downtown Christiansted’s favorite new lunch spots.
 Chef Dave Kendrick is back along with wife Jane and daughter Mia offering a mouth-watering menu that includes fresh pasta in their hip Queen Cross Street Bistro.